HACKER-ZIYAD/Automate-Petesting-MCP/README.md

 ---

-## Step 3 — Install Security Tools on Kali
+## Step 2 — Install Security Tools on Kali

 Most tools are pre-installed on Kali.
-Run this to install any that are missing:
+Run this block to install any that are missing:

 ```bash
 sudo apt update && sudo apt install -y \